hartimat/quick_sort/README.md

 ///// CHALLENGES /////

 As mentioned above, I found that I first needed to visually step through the execution of this sort before I could implement it.
-I ended up creating a list of steps in an excel file showing each of the discrete steps.
+I ended up creating an excel file showing each of the discrete steps.
 Once I worked through this exercise, the coding wrapped up relatively quickly.